Nicole Belloubet

-Nicole Belloubet (born 15 June 1955) is a French jurist and politician who served as Minister of Justice in the government of Prime Minister Édouard Philippe 21 June 2017 to 6 July 2020.
-A former member of the Socialist Party (PS), she was appointed by President Emmanuel Macron after the resignation of François Bayrou.
-Belloubet previously served on the Constitutional Council, following an appointment in 2013 by Jean-Pierre Bel, President of the Senate.
+Nicole Belloubet (born 15 June 1955) is a French jurist and politician who served as Minister of National Education in the government of Prime Minister Gabriel Attal in 2024.

+A former member of the Socialist Party (PS), Belloubet served as Minister of Justice in the government of Prime Minister Édouard Philippe from 21 June 2017 to 6 July 2020; she had been appointed by President Emmanuel Macron following the resignation of François Bayrou.
+She previously served on the Constitutional Council, to which she was appointed in 2013 by Jean-Pierre Bel, President of the Senate.

 Early life and education

 Belloubet was born to an engineer from a modest farming family and the manager of a small Parisian hotel.

 Academic career

 Belloubet began her career in teaching before becoming, at the age of 42, rector of the University of Limoges.
 She served in that office between 1997 and 2000 before becoming rector of the Academy of Toulouse until 2005.
 In 2005, she resigned from her post to protest against decisions made by the government of Prime Minister Jean-Pierre Raffarin which wanted to reduce the number of teachers, among other reforms.